tmprender/flatten_json/README.md

 # Flatten JSON
-*python-based CLI tool for 'flattening' nasty, nested json.*
+*python-based CLI tool for 'flattening' nasty, nested json.
+Helpful for jq and JSONPath.*

 > [!NOTE]
 > **ATTENTION:** please let me know if there is a (better) way to do this with native shell commands